w3f/polkadot-wiki/docs/learn/learn-offenses.md

 !!!info "Multiple Active Nominations"
     In rare instances, with very large bonds, a nominator may actively nominate several validators in a single era.
 In this case, the slash is proportionate to the amount staked to that specific validator.
 Note that you cannot control the percentage of stake allocated to each validator or choose who your active validator will be (except in the trivial case of nominating a single validator).
 Staking allocations are controlled by the [Phragmén algorithm](learn-phragmen.md).

-Once a validator gets slashed, it goes into the state as an "unapplied slash".
+Once a validator is slashed, it is saved into the state as an "unapplied slash".
 You can check this via
 [Polkadot-JS UI](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/staking/slashes).
 The UI shows it per validator, followed by all the affected nominators and the amounts.
 While